Skip to content

 >>> times,freqs,psd = multitaper_spectrogram(data,fs,time_step=0.001,window_length=0.005,NW=4)

-Source code in src\pymultitaper\spectral.py
+Source code in src/pymultitaper/spectral.py

-def multitaper_spectrogram(data:NDArray,fs:int,time_step:float,window_length:float,NW:float=4.0,n_tapers:Optional[int]=None,freq_range:Optional[list]=None,weight_type:Literal["unity","eig"]="unity",detrend:Literal["constant","linear","off"]="constant",nfft:Optional[int]=None,db_scale:bool=True,p_ref:float=2e-5)-> Tuple[NDArray,NDArray,NDArray]:
+def multitaper_spectrogram(data:NDArray,fs:float,time_step:float,window_length:Optional[float]=None,NW:float=4.0,n_tapers:Optional[int]=None,freq_range:Optional[list]=None,weight_type:Literal["unity","eig"]="unity",detrend:Literal["constant","linear","off"]="constant",nfft:Optional[int]=None,db_scale:bool=True,p_ref:float=2e-5,boundary_pad:bool=False)-> Tuple[NDArray,NDArray,NDArray]:

 """